m1-mahesh/file-writer-monitor/README.md

 # file-writer-monitor

-1. Create new virtualenv and activate for the projects as i used schedule module(lib) for monitoring files.
+1. Create new virtualenv and activate for the project as i used schedule module(lib) for monitoring files.

 > virtualenv -p python3 my-env